anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 <br>TOOLS USED AND WHY<br>
 ==========================
-- Tools used are Jenkins(for CI part) and ArgoCD(for CD part).<br>
+- Tools used are Jenkins(for CI part) and ArgoCD(for CD part).
-- Jenkins can be also used for CD but I have used ArgoCD as it provides<br>
+- Jenkins can be also used for CD but I have used ArgoCD as it provides
   - Built in RBAC.
   - TLS encryption.
   - Git based authentication.